dr-riz/interviews/amazon/README.md

 # Amazon

-* My solution with assumptions and methodology are in the attached word doc.
-I'm not yet the best github formatter *
+**My solution with assumptions and methodology are in the attached word doc.
+I'm not yet the best github formatter :-) **

 ### Problem statement
 The BIA role requires you to be able to analyze large quantities of data and present metrics indicating if Amazon is improving or getting worse in certain areas.
 A good example of this is determining if our forecasts match what actually happened.